speakeasy-api/easytemplate/README.md

 ### Context data

-Context data that is available to the templates is also available to JavasScript.
+Context data that is available to the templates is also available to JavaScript.
 Snippets and Files imported with a template file will have access to the same context data as that template file.
 For example

 ```gotemplate
 ```sjs